docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 3. Click **+ Deploy Container**.

-   We'll deploy the simple `nginx` container you just pulled, using specific values for each field.
+   Deploy the simple `nginx` container you just pulled, using specific values for each field.
 If you already know what you're doing, feel free to explore once you've completed this example.